digideskio/support-tools/timeseries/quickstart.md

 browser/server mode supports additional interactive features such as zooming and opening new views that are not supported if you generate and view a static html file.

-(Note: for now, only Chrome is support for the browser, on OSX and Linux.)

 ### Manual interactive browser/server mode specifying view at the server